 Please bear with me as I do this.
 I am no academic.
 I’ll eventually start citing sources and give credit where it’s due.
 I hope my research skills improve along with my blogging skills.
 For now, I’m going to focus on what I find and I’ll try to mention how I got the idea or give credit to the people who pointed me in a certain direction.
 My guess is I have much to learn about all aspects of this endeavor.
 I think I’ll simply get better as I go.

-Thanks and have fun reading this.
+Thanks and have fun reading Distilled History.
 I look forward to any comments or suggestions you may have.